jacobkap/phillydaodata/README.md

 Each function in this package follows the same pattern where the function name (e.g. `get_arrests()`) determines which data you will receive and the parameter geography determines which geographic unit the data will be in.
-The choices for this parameter are ‘citywide’, ‘police\_district’, ‘zip\_code’, and ‘census\_tract’.
-For ‘census\_tract’ the data will be weekly; for the other geographies, the data will be daily.\[1\] If you do not input a geography, it will default to using citywide data.
+The choices for this parameter are “citywide”, “police\_district”, “zip\_code”, and “census\_tract”.
+For “census\_tract” the data will be weekly; for the other geographies, the data will be daily.\[1\]

-If you don’t include any geography, it’ll default to citywide
+If you don’t include a geography parameter, it’ll default to citywide.

 ``` r
 library(phillydao)